matheusdallrosa/voronoi-diagram-construction/README.md

 - Compiles on: g++ 7.0.1

 Unordered to-do list:
-* Translate all the comments to english.
+* Translate all the comments and debug messages to english.
 * Make a suit of test to make code refactoring.
-* Create a .h file of the fortune's algorithm implemented on fortune.cpp files.
 * Makefile.

 # Fortune's algorithm